How To Get Hair Like Daisy Jones & The Six, By The Show's Stylist

 We're calling it now: You'll want to cut a fringe ASAP after watching Daisy Jones & The Six, the Amazon Prime miniseries based on the enormously popular book.
-With the first three episodes out now (another three will drop this Friday, then two on the 17th and again on the 24th of March), we’re already seeing the series’ cultural impact.
+With the first six episodes out now (another two will drop on the 17th and two more on the 24th of March), we’re already seeing the series’ cultural impact.
 There’s a Free People Daisy Jones & The Six collection already on the racks — and about the hottest hairstyle for spring?
 Many stylists are referencing a strong ‘70s inspiration to kick off the season.

 Advertisement